-As technology continues to innovate and develop, we know it can be tricky to keep up to date with all the jargon being thrown around.
+As technology continues to innovate and develop, we’re a Sydney tech & Digital company and know it can be tricky to keep up to date with all the jargon being thrown around.

 So, to keep you in the loop, we put together a little ‘tech term’ guide for you.